--For that same reason they’re more suitable to couples or families as opposed to large groups of lads or girls.
-The likelihood of mating there is much lower than in massive charter ridden islands too (but then again you never know).
+• For that same reason they’re more suitable to couples or families as opposed to large groups of lads or girls

 This second part concludes our little summer island special and we hope we’ve given you enough teasers to either plan next year’s holiday or, immediately abandon the capital, head to Piraeus and get on the first ferry departing to the blue Aegean waters.

-The smallest of the Ionian islands (the complex west of the mainland) is a giant olive grove surrounded by clear blue waters.
-It attracts quality tourism in smaller numbers compared to its neighbours but during August it is impossible to find accommodation.
+The smallest of the Ionian islands (the complex west of the mainland) is shaped like a giant olive grove surrounded by clear blue waters.
+Paxoi (or Paxi) attracts quality tourism in smaller numbers compared to its neighbours but during August it is impossible to find accommodation.
 There are many pebbly beaches on the island -mainly on the eastern coast- and you can get to the most isolated ones by hiring a small motor boat for the day (no licence necessary).
 The western part of the island is rocky with caves.
 Gaios is the main village and harbour and Lakka is a smaller picturesque village with nice little streets and traditional houses.
-For even more tranquility and isolation visit the island’s tiny satelite Antipaxoi.
+For even more tranquillity and isolation visit the island’s tiny satellite Antipaxoi.
 A local ferry connects Paxoi with Corfu and the rest of the Ionian islands.